wcj365/python-stats-dataviz/prep_notes/session_09.md

 some of the proposals did not provide enougn details.
 Questions are too general and vague which lead to unspecified/undecided variable selections.

 ### Install/uninstall/upgrade packages

+### Fundamental Python + Advanced Libraries
+- You need both.
+Must practice fundamental Python and use it in your everyday data science work.
+- The notion that I know how to use Pandas and I don't need to know Python is completely wrong.